Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Discussion

 \section{Discussion}

-In this paper we have analysed the ergodic behaviour of a Metropolis-Hastings method with proposal kernel $Q(x,\cdot) = \mathcal{N}(x,hG^{-1}(x))$.
-In one dimension we have characterised the behaviour in terms of growth conditions on $G^{-1}(x)$ and tail conditions on the target distribution, and some cases in higher dimensions have also been discussed.
+In this paper we have analysed the ergodic behaviour of a Metropolis-Hastings method with proposal kernel $Q(x,\cdot) = \mathcal{N}(x,hG(x)^{-1})$.
+In one dimension we have characterised the behaviour in terms of growth conditions on $G(x)^{-1}$ and tail conditions on the target distribution, and in higher dimensions a carefully constructed model problem is discussed.
 The fundamental question of interest was whether generalising an existing Metropolis--Hastings method by allowing the proposal covariance to change with position can alter the ergodicity properties of the sampler.
 We can confirm that this is indeed possible, either for the better or worse, depending on the choice of covariance.
-The take home points for practitioners are i) lack of sufficient care in the design of $G^{-1}(x)$ can have severe consequences (as in Lemma 4), and ii) careful choice of $G^{-1}(x)$ can have much more beneficial ones, particularly in higher dimensions, as evidenced by the `rectangle' density example in Section 5.
+The take home points for practitioners are i) lack of sufficient care in the design of $G(x)$ can have severe consequences (as in Proposition \ref{prop:4}), and ii) careful choice of $G(x)$ can have much more beneficial ones, perhaps the most surprising of which are in the higher-dimensional setting, as evidenced in Section \ref{sec:hd}.

 We feel that such results can also offer insight into similar generalisations of different Metropolis--Hastings algorithms (e.g. \cite{girolami2011riemann,xifara2014langevin}).
 For example, it seems intuitive that any method in which the variance grows at a faster than quadratic rate in the tails is unlikely to produce a geometrically ergodic chain.
 There are connections between the PDRWM and some extensions of the Metropolis-adjusted Langevin algorithm \cite{xifara2014langevin}, the ergodicity properties of which are discussed in \cite{latuszynski2011discussion}.
-The key difference between the schemes is the inclusion of the drift term $G^{-1}(x)\nabla\log\pi(x)/2$ in the latter.
-It is this term which in the main governs the behaviour of the sampler, which is why the behaviour of the PDRWM is different to this scheme (note that gradients are required for all variants, unlike in the PDRWM).
+The key difference between the schemes is the inclusion of the drift term $G(x)^{-1}\nabla\log\pi(x)/2$ in the latter.
+It is this term which in the main governs the behaviour of the sampler, which is why the behaviour of the PDRWM is different to this scheme.